What is Value-Based Healthcare? A Comprehensive Guide

 Following these five steps may seem straightforward, however, implementing value-based care is nuanced and should be done with proper thought and planning.
 For many physicians, this means striking a balance between fee-for-service and value-based care as their practices navigate traditional revenue cycle management.

 When implementing value-based care, it is critical to embrace technology and establish partnerships to help make the transition seamless and cost effective.
-A good place to start is with a robust IT infrastructure, including an electronic health record system and population health management tools.15
+A good place to start is with a robust IT infrastructure, including an electronic health record system and other tools.15

 Value-Based Healthcare and Veradigm